 2014 was an impressive year for the UK industrial market, with 23 annual, 6-monthly or quarterly take-up records broken across the last 12 months, both regionally and nationally.
-UK annual grade A take-up was arguably the most significant record broken, with 14.8m sq ft taken, a 2.7m increase on 2013.
+UK annual grade A take-up was arguably the most significant record broken, with 1,374,920 sq m (14.8m sq ft) taken, a 250,830 sq m (2.7m increase on 2013.
 According to the number of regional records broken, West Midlands was the best performing region of 2014 (Figure A17), accounting for four of the 15 regional records, achieving the highest annual grade A and total take-up volumes.